The Passport office will be closed October 25th for our Thanksgiving Luncheon. Our office will resume normal office hours October 26th.

 The clerk's office is the nerve center of the district courts, the link between the courts and the people, as well as the heart of a large network that provides vital information to other agencies and offices.

 One important duty of the clerk is the managing and summoning of jurors for all of the District, County, and Justice Courts, as well as the Grand Jury.
 Persons are summoned for petit jury service from a computerized tape that consists of the names of registered voters and persons having a Texas Driver License or identification card.
-Names are randomly selected from the tape and the list is reconstituted every two years.
+Names are randomly selected from the tape and the list is reconstituted every three years.

 Case filed and disposed with the District Clerk's Office from January 1, 2015 to January 1, 2017 are as follows:

 The District Clerk is a fee officer.
 The majority of civil legal filings require a fee or the filing of an Affidavit of Inability to Pay.
 From January 1, 2015 to January 1, 2017 , this office collected over $5,485,613.51 in fees.
 Court costs are collected for other county departments such as the cost for service of process by the sheriff or constables.
 This office also collects fines levied by the courts in criminal cases.

 Some of the other ministerial duties that the district clerk performs are:

 - Filing and assigning causes of action in civil, criminal, and family matters, including divorces, name changes, serious personal injury, child support and custody, delinquent taxes, product liability, contracts, real estate, felony indictments, revocations, bond forfeitures, and expunctions;